jhawksno/james-hawkins-codes/README.md

-# James Hawkins Codes
+# JamesHawkins.Codes

 This is my personal portfolio and blog about coding.
-This site is currently being built with Jekyll, Bootstrap and GitHub Pages.
-It is a work-in-progress and may contain bugs and layout issues.
+This site is currently being built with [Jekyll](https://jekyllrb.com), [Bootstrap](https://www.bootstrap.com) and hosted by [GitHub Pages](https://pages.github.com).

+*It is a work-in-progress and may contain bugs and layout issues.*

 ## Website Build